jwheare/mythextract/README.md

 # Compatibility

-Developed with python 3.13.1 on macOS Sequoia 15.2.
+Initially developed with python 3.13.1 on macOS Sequoia 15.2.
 Please file an issue if it doesn't work on your platform.

 # Thanks

 These tools were developed without access to the Myth source code.
 Some useful information was found in the source code for [Chaos](https://tain.totalcodex.net/items/show/chaos-source) by TarousZars.
+Further information thanks to [Project Magma](https://projectmagma.net/) and [Oak](https://www.projectmagma.net/~melekor/oak/) developers.

 Mostly just figuring things out with [HexFiend](https://github.com/HexFiend/HexFiend).